-Revaluation of Property, plant & equipment Property, plant and equipment (with the exception of infrastructure, community assets, assets under construction and vehicles, plant and equipment) are revalued on a periodic basis and tested annually for indicators of impairment.
-Judgements are required to make an assessment as to whether there is an indication of impairment.
-The impairment tests include examination of capital expenditure incurred in the financial year to ascertain whether it has resulted in an increase in value or an impairment of an asset.
-If the actual results differ from the assumptions the value of PPE will be over or understated.
-This would be adjusted when the assets were next revalued.
 Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
 Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
 The assumptions interact in complex ways.
 Further information is provided in note 14 concerning the risks and sensitivity of changes in the pension assets and liabilities.
-Provisions The Council has included provisions for known insurance claims as at 31st March 2020.
+Provisions The Council has included provisions for known insurance claims as at 31st March 2021.
 The value of these claims is based on information provided by our Insurance brokers on the number of claims outstanding at the end of the financial year, the average settlement amount for each type of claim and the likelihood of each type of claim being settled.
 However the outcome of these cases is still uncertain as outstanding legal cases and negotiations remain on going.
 The Authority maintains the insurance and risk management reserve to assist in the control of the Authority's insurance risks.
-The provisions in place and the balance on the insurance and risk management reserve at 31st March 2020 are deemed to provide sufficient cover for the Authority's claims exposure.
+The provisions in place and the balance on the insurance and risk management reserve at 31st March 2021 are deemed to provide sufficient cover for the Authority's claims exposure.
 Notes 13.7(a) & 13.7(b) provide further information on the types of claims the Authority is exposed to.
-Arrears At 31st March 2020, the Authority had an outstanding balance of short term debtors totalling £31.4m.
-Against this debtors balance, there is an impairment allowance of £2.9m.
+Arrears At 31st March 2021, the Authority had an outstanding balance of short term debtors totalling £36.7m.
+Against this debtors balance, there is an impairment allowance of £3.2m.
 It is not certain that this impairment allowance would be sufficient as the Authority cannot assess with certainty which debts will be collected or not.
 If collection rates were to deteriorate, there would be a consequential increase in the impairment of doubtful debts.